 With Thanksgiving rapidly approaching we’re only a few days from the craziest shopping holiday of the year.
-Black Friday and Cyber Monday have always provided tech lovers an opportunity to save hundreds of dollars on amazing “doorbuster” deals.
+Black Friday and Cyber Monday have always provided tech lovers and shoppers an opportunity to save hundreds of dollars on amazing “doorbuster” deals.
 But don’t forget it’s also a holiday for the retailers and manufacturers.

 Every year millions of shoppers eagerly wait with wallets in hand to score deals on things they didn’t even know they needed.
 Retailers are quick to take advantage of this by overstating the value in their deals.
 It’s also important to note that recommended and heavily marketed deals are often just paid advertising spots with only mediocre savings.